saram0rais/saram0rais/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with Machine Learning
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am always open to new experiences and committed to developing new skills